 For a last minute costume or an easy way to honor the hero of the Purim story, this simple Queen Esther crown does the trick.
 Follow the directions on Mini Monets And Mommies to see how to cut out the crown.
-Then decorate it however you would like.
-You can decorate the crown with stick-on jewels for a more traditional look, or just make fun and abstract designs with markers.
-Either way, you’re sure to be the shining star of Purim with this accessory.
+Then let kids decorate it however they would like — use stick-on jewels for a more traditional look, or just make fun and abstract designs with markers.
+Either way, your child is sure to be the shining star of Purim with this accessory.

 Birthday Cake Hamantaschen

 Celebrating a birthday during Purim?
 Just love funfetti?
 If you’ve answered yes to either question, then add these birthday cake hamantaschen to your Purim treat list.
 These birthday cake hamantaschen are filled with sprinkles and birthday cake frosting — and it’s hard to eat just one.

 Apple Pie Hamantaschen